Preferred admissions

 UMSI already on your mind?

-There are two ways to receive preferred admission status:
+There are two simple ways to request preferred admission status:

-- When applying to U-M, select “preferred admission” to the School of Information on your Common Application.
+- As a high school student: When applying to U-M, select “preferred admission” to the School of Information on your Common Application.

-- If you didn’t select preferred admission on the Common Application, you can still request it by emailing [email protected] during your first fall term at U-M.
+- As a first-year student at U-M: If you didn’t select preferred admission on the Common Application, you can request it by emailing [email protected] during the fall term.

 To learn more about the BSI program and the admissions process, attend an information session.
 Want to stay in the loop?
 Join our interest list.